-Elizabeth Somers accepts private pupils in her home at 204 F Street, Washington, D.C.
-She begins teaching private students in her home in Washington, D.C. at the request of prominent statesmen following the Civil War.
-Formal study was complemented by gatherings that were attended by authors, poets, musicians, politicians and diplomats.
+Elizabeth Somers accepted private pupils in her home at 204 F Street, Washington, D.C.
+She began teaching private students in her home at the request of prominent statesmen following the Civil War.
+Gatherings attended by authors, poets, musicians, politicians and diplomats complemented formal studies.

-Mrs. Somers officially opens her school and names it Mount Vernon Seminary after the church of her brother (Thomas Eddy), Mount Vernon Place Methodist, in Baltimore.
-Mrs Somers officially opens the Mount Vernon Seminary, a “Family and Day School for Young Ladies,” announcing a six-year course, including two post-high school years.
+Mrs. Somers officially opened her school and named it Mount Vernon Seminary after the church of her brother (Thomas Eddy), Mount Vernon Place Methodist in Baltimore.
+Intended as a “Family and Day School for Young Ladies,” Mount Vernon Seminary offered a six-year course, including two post-high school years.

-Alumnae Association is founded and has been in existence continuously ever since.
+The Alumnae Association was founded and has been in existence continuously ever since.

 The Mount Vernon Seminary Society was founded.
 Its stated purpose was “the binding together of M.V.S. students in carrying out some useful charitable work.”
 The Society supported the Kindergarten at Neighborhood House in Southeast Washington.